What is Land Code?

 What is the Community Ratification Process?

-- Every eligible voter 18 yrs.+ as of last voting day must have the opportunity to freely vote
+- Every eligible voter, 18+ as of the last voting day, must have the opportunity to freely vote

 Lac Seul First Nation Membership: please update your contact information for the Community Ratification Process so that you will have the opportunity to vote and receive updates on we move along in this process.